-The social writing projects described here may include, at different times, ELCA social statements, social messages, social policy resolutions, studies, moral deliberation tools, or study guides.
-These resources are prepared according to standard ELCA protocol and provide written documents for teaching, discernment and action as our church participates in what God is up to in human society and the whole creation.
+The social writing projects described here may include, at different times, ELCA social statements, social messages, social policy resolutions, studies, moral deliberation tools and study guides.
+These resources are prepared according to ELCA protocol and serve as documents for teaching, discernment and action as our church participates in what God is up to in human society and the whole creation.

-The second project is the development of a new study guide for the social statement For Peace in God's World.
-This updated study guide will be digitally based as well as available in paper format.
-The update will provide a fresh engagement with the statement while enabling conversations about contemporary questions such as the growing militarization in the U.S. and abroad.
-The target date for completion is late Fall of 2019.
-For questions regarding progress toward the study guide, please click here.
+An additional project is the development of an updated study guide for the 1995 social statement For Peace in God's World.
+This study guide will be digitally based but also available in print, providing a fresh engagement with the statement while enabling conversation about such contemporary questions as growing militarization in the U.S. and abroad.
+The target date for completion is late fall 2020.
+For questions regarding the study guide’s progress, please click here.

 The new social statement Faith, Sexism, and Justice is online and in print.
 A study guide should be released by the end of 2020.

 Government and Civic Engagement: Discipleship in a Democracy

 The ELCA is developing a social statement on government, civic engagement, the relationship of church and state and related matters, as called for by the 2019 ELCA Churchwide Assembly.Learn More